The omega invariant of a matroid

 \subsection{Main results}

-The first of our main results is to identify positivity of $\omega$ as the key case for resolving positivity of $g$:
+The first of our main results is to identify positivity of $\omega$ as a key case for resolving positivity of $g$:

 \begin{theorem} Let $M$ be a matroid.
-Suppose that we knew $\omega(N) \geq 0$ for every minor $N$ of $M$.
-Then all coefficients of $g_M(t)$ are nonnegative.
-In particular, a proof of \Cref{omegaPosConj} for all matroids would imply \Cref{fVectorConj} and \Cref{gPosConj} for all matroids. \end{theorem}
+Suppose that we knew $\omega(N) \geq 0$ for every minor $N$ of $M$, and suppose also that $M/F$ is connected for all proper flats $F$ of $M$.
+Then all coefficients of $g_M(t)$ are nonnegative. \end{theorem} We prove Theorem~\ref{OmegaPosReduction} in Section~\ref{ProofOPR}.